opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Each time any of the pipelines run, it sends an email notification to the configured email address to indicate a "SUCCESS" or "FAILURE" of the piepline job.

-??? image "Images - CI-CD Pipelines View and Email Notifications"
+??? image "**Images:** CI-CD Pipelines View and Email Notifications"
     <figure markdown="1">
     ![CI Pipeline Job](../../assets/images/ci-pipeline-job1.png "CI Pipeline Job")
     </figure>